Hybrid Acousto-Optical Double Dressing of a Two-Level System: Abstract

 \section{Abstract}

-Resonance fluorescence from a single two-level system is a cornerstone of quantum optics.
-In the strong driving regime, its emission spectrum exhibits the iconic Mollow triplet, with each spectral component corresponding to a transition between distinct atom-photon dressed states.
-Here, we experimentally study the resonance fluorescence spectrum under a novel driving configuration in which a second gigahertz-frequency field drives the Rabi transition between two atom-photon dressed states.
-Our experiment is performed on a single semiconductor quantum dot strongly driven by a laser and a surface acoustic wave.
-We observe emission spectra that are significantly altered from the standard Mollow triplet, including the dynamical cancellation of resonance fluorescence at the central emission frequency.
-These spectra are explained by a theoretical model that incorporates the hybridization of the two-level system, the optical field, and the acoustic field.
-Motivated by this model, we experimentally validate the condition for optimal cooling of acoustic phonons in an emitter-optomechanical system.
-Our results offer new insights into the quantum interactions among single two-level systems, optical fields, and acoustic fields in the strong driving limit, with important applications in nonclassical acoustic state generation, quantum transduction, and quantum sensing of thermal motions.
+We experimentally investigate resonance fluorescence from a two-level system in a novel configuration where a strong laser drives an optical Rabi oscillation while an acoustic field parametrically modulates the frequency of the two-level system.
+We observe emission spectra that deviate markedly from the standard Mollow triplet, including dynamical cancellation of the central peak.
+A doubly dressed state model incorporating hybridization among the emitter, optical field, and acoustic field captures these features.
+Guided by this model, we experimentally validate the condition for optimal cooling of acoustic phonons in an emitter-optomechanical system.
+These results reveal new regimes of strongly driven quantum nonlinear interactions.

 Resonance fluorescence from a single two-level system has been a central topic in quantum optics since its inception~\cite{Scully:1997aa}.
 A hallmark of its spectrum is the Mollow triplet, a trio of emission lines that emerges when the atom is strongly driven by a laser~\cite{Mollow:1969aa}.
 This behavior can be intuitively understood through the concept of atom-photon dressed states, with each emission peak corresponding to a transition between dressed states of different energy ladders~\cite{Cohen-Tannoudji:1977aa}.
-The Mollow triplet not only highlights the quantum nature of light-matter interactions but also enables various quantum optical applications, including the generation of single and heralded photons~\cite{Ates:2009aa,Ulhaq:2012aa}, entangled photon pairs~\cite{Peiris:2017aa,Masters:2023aa,Lopez-Carreno:2024aa}, $N$-photon bundles~\cite{Munoz:2014aa}, atom-photon entangled states~\cite{Nick-Vamivakas:2009aa}, and single-atom lasing~\cite{Zakrzewski:1991aa,Quang:1993aa}.
+The Mollow triplet not only highlights the quantum nature of light-matter interactions but also enables various quantum optical applications, including the generation of single and heralded photons~\cite{Aspect:1980aa,Ates:2009aa,Ulhaq:2012aa}, entangled photon pairs~\cite{Peiris:2017aa,Masters:2023aa,Lopez-Carreno:2024aa}, $N$-photon bundles~\cite{Munoz:2014aa}, atom-photon entangled states~\cite{Nick-Vamivakas:2009aa}, and single-atom lasing~\cite{Zakrzewski:1991aa,Quang:1993aa}.